-Boilers and plumbing is a Stevenage company and generally serves customers within a 15 mile radius.
+Boilers and plumbing is a March, Cambridgeshire company and generally serves customers within a 15 mile radius.

 Lots of customer feedback on the reference page.
 Thanks for reading.